What is Intervention?

 Stage Your Intervention Now!

 Family and friends of a substance abuser can feel powerless as they are swept up in the tornado of abuse.
-Now, these innocent bystanders don’t have to feel powerless anymore—with intervention.
+Now, these innocent bystanders don’t have to feel powerless anymore; take control with an intervention.
 It is your best tool to help your loved one find the help they need.

 If you have any questions regarding intervention, give us a call and our trained professionals will be able to answer them and give you more information on staging an intervention for your loved one based on compassion, care and support.
-Call us today at (405) 563-8131!
+We serve those suffering from addiction in Oklahoma.